Hiking in Honolulu and Oahu

 The trails of Oahu cover a full spectrum of environments: desert walks through cactus, slippery paths through bamboo-filled rain forest, and scrambling rock climbs up ancient volcanic calderas.
 The only thing you won't find is an overnighter, as even the longest of hikes won't take you more than half a day.
 In addition to being short in length, many of the prime hikes are within 10 minutes of downtown Waikiki, meaning that you won't have to spend your whole day getting back to nature.

 Diamond Head Crater.
 Every vacation has requirements that must be fulfilled so that when your neighbors ask, you can say, "Yeah, did it."
 Climbing Diamond Head is high on that list of things to do on Oahu.
 It's a moderately easy hike if you're in good physical condition, but be prepared to climb many stairs along the way.
 Be sure to bring a water bottle because it's hot and dry.
 Only a mile up, a clearly marked trail with handrails scales the inside of this extinct volcano.
 At the top, the fabled final 99 steps take you up to the pillbox overlooking the Pacific Ocean and Honolulu.
 It's a breathtaking view and a lot cheaper than taking a helicopter ride for the same photo op.
-Diamond Head Rd. at 18th Ave., Enter on east side of crater; there's limited parking inside, most park on street and walk in, Honolulu, HI, 96815.
+Last entry for hikers is 4:30pm.
+Diamond Head Rd. at 18th Ave., Honolulu, HI, 96815.
+Enter on the east side of the crater; there's limited parking inside, so most park on street and walk in. www.hawaiistateparks.org/hiking/oahu. $1 per person; $5 to park.
+Daily 6–6.

 Kaena Point Trail.
-This hike is a little longer (a 5 mile round-trip) and both hotter and more exposed than the Makapuu Lighthouse Trail, but it is right next to the beach, and there are spots where you can get in and cool off.
+This hike is a little longer (a 5-mile round-trip) and both hotter and more exposed than the Makapuu Lighthouse Trail, but it is right next to the beach, and there are spots where you can get in and cool off.
 Sea-carved cliffs give way to lava-rock beaches and sea arches.
 Halfway to the point, there is a double blowhole, which is a good indicator of sea conditions.
 If it is blowing good, stay out of the water.
 Though the area is hot and dry, there is still much wildlife here, as it is the only nesting ground for many rare sea birds.
 Keep a lookout for the Laysan albatrosses; these enormous birds have recently returned to the area.
 Don't be surprised if they come in for a closer look at you, too.
 There has been a cave-in of an old lava tube, so be careful when crossing it, but enjoy the view in its enormous mouth.
-81-780 Farrington Hwy, Take Farrington Hwy. to its end at Yokohamas.
-Hike in on the old 4WD trail, Waianae, HI, 96792.
+81-780 Farrington Hwy, Waianae, HI, 96792.
+Take Farrington Hwy. to its end at Yokohamas.
+Hike in on the old 4WD trail.

 Manoa Falls Trail.
 Travel up into the valley beyond Honolulu to make the Manoa Falls hike.
-Though only a mile long, this well-trafficked path passes through so many different ecosystems that you feel as if you're in an arboretum—and you're not far off.
+Though only a mile long, this well-trafficked path—visited by an estimated 100,000 hikers a year—passes through so many different ecosystems that you feel as if you're in an arboretum—and you're not far off.
 (The beautiful Lyon Arboretum is right near the trailhead, if you want to make another stop.)
 Walk among the elephant ear ape plants, ruddy fir trees, and a bamboo forest straight out of China.
 At the top is a 150-foot waterfall, which can be an impressive cascade, or, if rain has been sparse, the falls can be little more than a trickle.
 This hike is more about the journey than the destination; make sure you bring some mosquito repellent because they grow 'em big up here.
-3998 Manoa Road, West Manoa Rd. behind Manoa Valley in Paradise Park.
-Take West Manoa Rd. to end, park on side of road or in the parking lot for a small fee, and follow trail signs in, Honolulu, HI, 96822.
+3998 Manoa Rd., Manoa, Honolulu, HI, 96822.
+West Manoa Rd. is behind Manoa Valley in Paradise Park.
+Take West Manoa Rd. to end, park on side of road or in the parking lot for a small fee, and follow trail signs in.

 Makapuu Lighthouse Trail.
 For the less adventurous hiker and anyone looking for a great view, this paved trail that runs up the side of Makapuu Point in Southeast Oahu fits the bill.
 Early on, the trail is surrounded by lava rock but, as you ascend, foliage—the tiny white koa haole flower and the cream-tinged spikes of the kiawe—begins taking over the barren rock.
-Once atop the point, you begin to understand how alone these Islands are in the Pacific.
-The easternmost tip of Oahu, this is where the island divides the sea, giving you a spectacular view of the cobalt ocean meeting the land in a cacophony of white caps.
+At the easternmost tip of Oahu, where the island divides the sea, this trail gives you a spectacular view of the cobalt ocean meeting the land in a cacophony of white caps.
 To the south are several tide pools and the lighthouse, while the eastern view looks down upon Rabbit and Kaohikaipu Islands, two bird sanctuaries just off the coast.
 The 2-mile round-trip hike is a great break on a circle-island trip.
-Makapuu Lighthouse Rd., Take Kalanianaole Hwy. to base of Makapuu Point.
-Look for asphalt strip snaking up mountain, Honolulu, HI, 96825.
+Be sure not to leave valuables in your car as break-ins are common.
+Makapuu Lighthouse Rd., Honolulu, HI, 96825.
+Take Kalanianaole Hwy. to base of Makapuu Point.
+Look for asphalt strip snaking up mountain.

 Trails at Turtle Bay Resort.
-When on the North Shore, check out the Turtle Bay Resort, which has more than 12 mi of trails and oceanside pathways.
-You can pick up a trail and ocean guide for a self-led tour of the 5 mi of coastline and its exotic plants and trees.
+When on the North Shore, check out the Turtle Bay Resort, which has more than 12 miles of trails and oceanside pathways.
+You can pick up a map of the resort property that includes trail and coastal jogging paths.
 57-091 Kamehameha Hwy., Kahuku, HI, 96731.
 808/293–8811. www.turtlebayresort.com.

 Tips for the Trail